Finiteness of nonzero degree maps between three-manifolds: Distortion and finiteness of gluings

-We introduce an operation called a fiber-shearing for a gluing $\phi\in\Phi(\Lambda,\pieces)$.
-It corresponds to a surgery on an ordinary fiber of a Seifert-fibered piece of the associated $3$-manifold $N_\phi$, which preserves the base-orbifold.
+We introduce an operation on the space of gluings called fiber shearing.
+It modifies the resulting $3$--manifold by a surgery on an ordinary fiber of a Seifert fibered piece, which preserves the base $2$--orbifold.